 Since my recipes are geared toward busy people and families, I try to incorporate at least one short cut in all my recipes.
 This recipe's short cut is using canned pickled beets.
 However, you can use fresh beets.
 All you have to do is peel, slice and boil your beets in enough water to just cover them for 15 minutes or until they're soft.
 Then use those beets and the beet water as your starting point.
 We grew beets in our garden this year and used this method.
 It worked great!
 However, if you don't have access to fresh beets or have the time to process them, then a can of pickled beets will work just fine.

-If you like these pickled eggs and beets, then you might want to also try my yellow mustard pickled eggs.
+If you like these pickled eggs and beets, then you might want to also try my Yellow Mustard Pickled Eggs. and my easy Refrigerator Pickles.

-You can also browse all my recipes too while you're here.
+You can also browse all my recipes too while you're here and be sure to Pin your favorites to try later!

-This Amish Pickled Red Beet Eggs recipe was featured on Sew It Craft It Cook It, South Your Mouth and Menu Plan Monday!
+This Amish Pickled Red Beet Eggs recipe was featured on South Your Mouth!

 Amish Pickled Red Beet Eggs